 Lost your inspiration?
 There are so many fabulous patterns to choose from, but sometimes it's just hard to decide what to knit next!

 First, decide whether you want a challenge that will will take your skills to a new level, or a project that is satisfyingly quick to get the momentum going.
-A quick knit might include a thick scarf or hat which can be whipped up in a matter of hours with a bulky yarn weight.
-For a challenge, you might opt for Fair Isle, try your hand at a classic Aran sweater or take on a project you've never knit before, such as your first pair of socks!
+A quick knit might include a thick scarf or hat which can be whipped up in a matter of hours with a chunky yarn weight.
+For a challenge, you might opt for Fair Isle, try your hand at a classic Aran jumper or take on a project you've never knit before, such as your first pair of socks!

 The trick is to keep knitting.
 As knitters, we know once you start, you'll almost immediately see a pattern you want to knit next!